Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 We will finish this analysis with a 15\% level of price flexibility case.
 Results are shown in Figure \ref{fig:risk0_1_sigma_15}.
-We can appreciate the largest differences in this case.
-Regarding the expected profit increment distributions, mean values increase to more than 100000\euro{} per day.
-The interquartile range continues to increase: in the risk-neutral case also up to 100000\euro{} per day.
-The risk-averse GENCO is able to increase the first quartile to a value over 60000\euro{}, with a smaller variance on the profit increment distribution than the risk neutral GENCO.
-In relation to the block prices, the risk-averse GENCO tries to minimize the price of the fourth block and maximize the price of the third one, which suggests the target of joining the prices of both blocks.
-On the other hand, the risk-neutral GENCO keeps her block prices apart at high values.
-This behavior might be due to the risk the GENCO faces if a block of the competitor falls below his blocks and excludes her from dispatch.
-However, the risk-averse GENCO tries to ensure the first block while keeping the rest of the blocks at medium prices.
+At this flexibility level, we appreciated the largest differences in profit in Table \ref{tab:stoch_results}.
+However, due to the extent of that increment with respect to the amount of base profit, it is not easy to identify it in the plot.
+In relation to the block prices, the risk-averse GENCO tries to minimize the price of the third block on more occasions than the risk-neutral while also increasing the price of the second block, which could suggest the target of joining the prices of both blocks.
+In general, the risk-averse GENCO modifies on more occasions the offering prices, building a strategy with more variance, but with the aim of minimizing worst-case scenarios.

-To finish this section of results, we will show the differences regarding the mean expected daily profit and the mean daily CVaR between different levels of GENCO's risk aversion.
-For this example, we set a price flexibility level of 10\% and solve our stochastic optimization problems for $\chi = 0, 0.1, 0.2, \dots, 1$.
-A graphical illustration of the efficient frontier can be seen in Figure \ref{fig:cvar_front}.

-As can be noticed, we first find a group of low levels of risk aversion, for those GENCOs with $\chi = 0, 0.1, 0.2$, where they all obtain similar expected values of profits and CVaR.
-With $\chi = 0.3$ and $\chi = 0.4$, a linear decrease of mean expected profit (and a linear increment of CVaR) begins.
-Finally, when $\chi$ is bigger than $0.5$, the expected profit drops substantially and small improvements in the CVaR are made.
+Finally, to better appreciate the difference between profit distributions, we set June 30 as an illustrative example in Figure \ref{fig:dif_dist}.
+Here, it is easier to check how the risk-averse GENCO aims to improve the worst-case profit scenarios at the cost of decreasing the upper-tail distribution values.

-\subsection{Out-of-sample model validation}
+\subsubsection{Out-of-sample model validation}

 As we have seen, the stochastic optimization model illustrates how allowing strategic price offering for a GENCO can increase the day-ahead market marginal price.
 Furthermore, we see differences in offering prices, marginal prices, and expected profits in relation to the risk aversion level of the GENCO.